FinnWoelm/edu-loans-4-all/TO_DO_LIST.md

 - [ ] Find number on employment opportunities in Ghana
 - [ ] Create numerical analysis for cost of education + return of education
 - [ ] Assess positive externalities of education
+- [ ] Analyze whether mentorship is helpful or not